adriansteffan/steam-library-checker/README.md

 This webapp helps you find steam games to play with your friends by showing you what games every one of you owns.

 This is a somewhat old project of mine, but I decided to polish the UI a bit and make it public.
-(Don't expect any breathtaking usage of web technologies.)
+(Don't expect any breathtaking usage of web technologies or best practices)

 ### Trying it out